-CLUB Parking will be behind the CLUB Tents, so please keep an eye out for CLUB Tent Registration..available on BIKEREG.
+CLUB Parking will be behind the CLUB Tents, so please keep an eye out for CLUB Tent Registration available on BIKEREG.

-VIP Parking will be at the bottom of Mansion Dr and around the “Triangle” near the finish.
+VIP Parking will be at the bottom of Mansion Drive and around the “Triangle” near the finish.
 If you have not worked out a VIP pass please do not expect to get one day of.

 Radisson at Cross Keys.
 (Check travel sites for other options)

-Event Organizer: Kristopher Auer
+Race Director: Kristopher Auer

 Organizer Address: 725 W. 36th Street, Baltimore, MD 21211 USA

-Technical Director: Jay Lazar
+Event Organizer: Jay Lazar

-Media Director: Tommy Bullough and Anne Rock
+Media Director: Tommy Bullough

 Registration Director: Kyle Kranz